shyn-wang/opus/README.md

 #### Note

-The algorithm is specifically designed to identify a user's most preferred categories, however, it does so at the expense of an accurate ranking including every category.
+The algorithm is specifically designed to identify a user's most preferred categories, however, it does so at the expense of an accurate ranking that features every category.

 By nature, rankings between midfield categories will be inaccurate since the algorithm is heavily biased towards matchups that feature at least one of the top contenders.
 Consequently, a comparison between, for instance, a 6th and 7th place category, will almost never occur, making it impossible to rank them against each other.
 With this in mind, the composer test will only display the top four ranked composers on the results page.